kzhou003/alphaxiv_mobile/README.md

-# AlphaXiv
+# AlphaXiv mobile

-AlphaXiv is a SwiftUI app for managing and viewing arXiv papers.
+AlphaXiv mobile is a SwiftUI app for managing and viewing arXiv papers.

 ## Features